1962 African Cup of Nations qualification

 This page details the process of qualifying for the 1962 African Cup of Nations.
-7 African nations initially entered the competition.
+Seven African nations initially entered the competition.
 Ethiopia and the United Arab Republic both automatically qualified as the host country and title holders respectively.
-Sudan withdrew before the draw, and Morocco would withdraw before play began, thus leaving only 5 teams actually competing for the two spots remaining in the finals.
+Sudan withdrew before the draw, and Morocco would withdraw before play began, thus leaving only five teams competing for the two spots remaining in the finals.